gvsoc/gvsoc/docs/developer/src/hwpe/task_1.rst

     from pulp.chips.pulp_open.pulp_open_board import Pulp_open_board
     import gvsoc.runner as gvsoc

-In the next create a dedicated folder by copying the the contents of the pulp_open to hwpe_target.
-Then in the later exercises we will change the contents of the hwpe_target folder.
+In the next create a dedicated folder by copying the the contents of the pulp_open to pulp_open_hwpe.
+Then in the later exercises we will change the contents of the pulp_open_hwpe folder.

 .. admonition:: Task-1.2.2 Create a replica of pulp_open_board
    :class: task